electric-sql/pglite/docs/docs/multi-tab-worker.md

 - `meta: any`<br>
   Any additional metadata you would like to pass to the worker process `init` function.

-The `worker()` wrapper takes a single options argument, with a single `init` property. `init` is a function takes any options passed to `PGliteWorker`, excluding extensions, and returns a `PGlite` instance.
+The `worker()` wrapper takes a single options argument, with a single `init` property. `init` is a function that takes any options passed to `PGliteWorker`, excluding extensions, and returns a `PGlite` instance.
 You can use the options passed to decide how to configure your instance:

 ```js
 // my-pglite-worker.js